MicrosoftDocs/quantum-docs-pr/articles/libraries/error-correction.md

 | $X_2$ | $\ket{001}$ | $\ket{110}$ | $+$ | $-$ |

 Thus, the results of the two measurements uniquely determines which bit-flip error occured, but without revealing any information about which state we encoded.
+We call these results a *syndrome*, and refer to the process of mapping a syndrome back to the error that caused it as *recovery*.
+In particular, we emphasize that recovery is a *classical* inference procedure which takes as its input the syndrome which occured, and returns a prescription for how to fix any errors that may have occured.

-This insight, that we can describe measurements in quantum error correction that act the same way on all code states, is the essense of the *stabilizer formalism*.
+The insight that we can describe measurements in quantum error correction that act the same way on all code states, is the essense of the *stabilizer formalism*.
 The Q# canon provides a framework for describing encoding into and decoding from stabilizer codes, and for describing how one recovers from errors.
 In this section, we describe this framework and its application to a few simple quantum error-correcting codes.